 We attribute the position jitter and beam waist (and thus intensity and $M^2$) fluctuations to three independent sources and provide corresponding solutions. \textit{Firstly}, if there is an unequal distance between the piezoelectric transducer and the beam on a counter-propagating (x- or y-) AOD pair, the fading-Shepard waveform will exhibit a temporal offset leading to both intensity fluctuation and position jitter of the tweezer during fading.
-This effect is compensated for by manually adding a suitable delay between the rf waveforms that are sent to the two same-axis AODs. \textit{Secondly}, axial offsets in the $4f$ imaging system between the AODs and the two conjugate planes can cause the magnification to be $M\neq-1$.
-This magnification mismatch effectively induces velocity mismatch on a counter-propagating pair, which we compensate for by linearly dilating the frequency range of AOD-Bx and -By with a small factor~\cite{Supp}.
-In principle, this effect could also be compensated for with a $4f$ imaging system of larger $f$ or slimmer AODs. \textit{Lastly}, the acoustic-irising effect \cite{Supp} can induce minor trap waist widening and thus intensity fluctuation.
-This effect can be compensated for by increased tweezer power during fading.
+This effect is compensated for by manually adding a suitable delay between the rf waveforms that are sent to the two same-axis AODs (Supplement, Sec.
+3B). \textit{Secondly}, axial offsets in the $4f$ imaging system between the AODs and the two conjugate planes can cause the magnification to be $M\neq-1$.
+This magnification mismatch effectively induces velocity mismatch on a counter-propagating pair, which we compensate for by linearly dilating the frequency range of AOD-Bx and -By with a small factor.
+In principle, this effect could also be compensated for with a $4f$ imaging system of larger $f$ or slimmer AODs. \textit{Lastly}, the limited first AOD bandwidth and the acoustic-irising effect~(Supplement, Sec.~3) can induce intensity fluctuation that's synchronized to the fading cycle.
+This effect can be compensated for by introducing rf power compensation factors during fading.